Ashwagandha: KSM-66 vs Sensoril vs Root Powder — Form Comparison and Clinical Evidence

 Understanding the withanolide percentages of each extract is useful, but the more important question is: what does the clinical research actually show at each extract's standard dose?

 Shoden is the most concentrated extract studied in humans, standardized to 35% withanolide glycosides — nearly 7x the concentration of KSM-66.
-Available data from 4+ trials at 120mg/day support cortisol reduction and hormonal balance endpoints, though the evidence base is substantially smaller than KSM-66.
+Human trials of Shoden dosed between 120 and 240mg daily have reported reductions in morning cortisol and changes in hormonal markers such as testosterone, though its evidence base is substantially smaller and more preliminary than KSM-66's.
 Shoden's primary advantage is maximum active compound delivery at minimum dose — relevant for users sensitive to capsule volume or who are optimizing for withanolide density per serving.

 Matching the extract to the goal: KSM-66 has the most RCT support for stress, cortisol, and athletic performance outcomes.
-Sensoril may be preferred for cognitive focus and lower-dose protocols.
+Sensoril may be preferred for its higher concentration and lower-dose protocols.
 Shoden is positioned for maximum potency per milligram when evidence breadth is less important than concentrated delivery.
 FormulaForge supplements are not intended to diagnose, treat, cure, or prevent any disease.
 Consult your healthcare provider before starting any new supplement regimen.

 Cycling Ashwagandha and Liver Safety: What the Evidence Actually Shows